-Russia remains in a transition period as it both reforms its regulations to meet Customs Union and WTO commitments.
+Russia remains in a transition period as it reforms its regulations both to meet WTO commitments and integrate further with the Eurasian Economic Union (EAEU) partners.
+For details please see GAIN report RS1611 Eurasian Economic Union One Year On.

-The final and transitional provisions of the Customs Union's "Uniform Requirements for Products under Veterinary Control" allowed for the importation of products accompanied by a pre-existing U.S.-Russia bilateral veterinary certificate, initialed before July 1, 2010, and which differed from the "Uniform Requirements," to remain in use until January 1, 2013.
-However, because the United States requested to renegotiate these certificates with the Member States of the Customs Union, their validity was extended beyond January 1, 2013, pursuant to the provisions of Customs Union Decrees, until negotiations on the new certificates are concluded.
+The final and transitional provisions of the Eurasian Economic Union's "Uniform Requirements for Products under Veterinary Control" allowed for the importation of products accompanied by a pre-existing U.S.-Russia bilateral veterinary certificate, initialed before July 1, 2010, and which differed from the "Uniform Requirements," to remain in use until January 1, 2013.
+However, because the United States requested to renegotiate these certificates with the Member States of the Eurasian Economic Union, their validity was extended beyond January 1, 2013, pursuant to the provisions of Eurasian Economic Union Decrees, until negotiations on new certificates are concluded.